 With the iPhone SE's camera, you'll get Smart HDR, which can highlight more details in the faces of the people you photograph.
 The iPhone SE can also create lighting effects and control the depth of field on portraits.
 You'll also be able to take portrait shots with both the rear and 7MP front camera on the iPhone SE.
 All of that's beyond the skill set of the iPhone 7.

-The biggest missing feature on Apple's new phone — well, aside from that second lens — is support for the Night mode rolled out with last year's iPhone 11 models.
+The biggest missing feature on the iPhone SE — well, aside from that second lens — is support for the Night mode rolled out with last year's iPhone 11 models.
 That means when you're in a darkly lit room, you'll need to rely on the iPhone SE's flash.
 That's not a feature the iPhone 7 offered either, so it's not like anyone upgrading phones will miss what they never had.

 iPhone SE 2020 vs. iPhone 7: Performance and software

 The iPhone SE 2020 features the A13 Bionic processor, the same Apple-designed chipset that powers the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
-The A13 produces the best results we've ever seen in mobile benchmarks, so it's safe to say the iPhone SE dusts the iPhone 7 and its A10 Fusion chip.
+Prior to the release of the iPhone 12 and iPhone 13 with their superior chips, the A13 produced the best results at the time for our our mobile benchmarks.
+Even though the iPhone 13 now reigns as the speed king thanks to its A15 Bionic chip, it's safe to say the iPhone SE dusts the iPhone 7 and its A10 Fusion chip.